Uncovering the Historic Lower East Side

 For over two centuries, the Lower East Side has been home to waves of newly-arrived immigrants, creating a cauldron of cultures and innovation.
 But the historic district is quickly disappearing.
 In fact, the National Trust of Historic Preservation named the Lower East Side one of the most endangered places in the nation.

-On this live virtual tour, we’ll explore the streets of the Lower East Side, uncovering remnants of its past hidden in plain sight.
-Through vintage photos, rare film footage, and commentary you’ll learn how the immigrants lived, worked and worshipped.
-You’ll hear tales of the neighborhood’s colorful denizens and discover how its cultures and conflicts shaped modern America.
+On this tour, we’ll explore the streets of the Lower East Side, uncovering remnants of its past hidden in plain sight.
+You’ll learn how the immigrants lived, worked and worshipped and hear tales of the neighborhood’s colorful denizens and discover how its cultures and conflicts shaped modern America.

 - Explore the neighborhood’s teeming German, Jewish, Latino, and Asian enclaves.